Precision metrology of weak measurement with thermal state pointer: II. Quantum metrology of weak measurement with thermal state pointer

-In the WMA strategy, if choosing to measure in momentum space or in position space, one will obtain the displacement proportional to real part of the weak value or one proportional to imaginary part of the weak value, respectively.
-The corresponding conditional probability distribution is given by (\ref{bb}) or (\ref{ah}).
-Then taking a ratio of the WMA strategy to the standard strategy, for (\ref{bb}) and (\ref{bk}) we give
+Here we consider a stable and ideal detector (i.e., without technical imperfection).
+In the WMA strategy, if choosing to measure in momentum space or position space, one will obtain the displacement proportional to the real part of weak values or one proportional to the imaginary part of weak values, respectively.
+The corresponding conditional probability distribution is given by (\ref{hk}) or (\ref{yyi}).
+Then taking a ratio of the WMA strategy to the standard strategy, for (\ref{hk}) and (\ref{uuu}) we give